kernelian/kernelian-project/README.md

 Expand to 64 bit architecture

-# So-called bugs and real bugs
+# Kind of bugs and real bugs

-Real bugs and so-called bugs.
+Real bugs and kind of bugs

 # Real bugs
 When you try to create a file, it crashes.